ohNegative/porfo-site-a/README.md

 # porfo-site-a
-## New portfolio site using Angular 6
+new portfolio site using Angular 6